steempeople/steempeople.github.io/_posts/account/glory7/2020-03-26_this-is-what-a-top-hive-witness-does-self-comment-voting-and-downvote-retaliation.md

 At least, from now on, I will try not to be silent and do what I believe to be correct.

 * Even though I lost a lot (in terms of the current token price) more by getting downvotes from a whale, I do not regret my action.

+---

+* Update: @steemit, while I appreciate that your vote would put this posting on trending so that many users may have a chance to read this, I believe that the posting reward would be too much - so please remove the upvote before the payout.

 - - -